PrakashCITSPL/core/README.md

-# CORE for JS - code closely to how you think
+# CORE for JS - write code close to how you think

 ## Write less, do more